-The beauty of this Indian royal chicken cooked in yogurt recipe is that it’s delicious and can be made fairly quickly.You can just serve it with naan or make some rice to help soak up the sauce.I have adapted this from Madhur Joffrey’s recipe.
+The beauty of this Indian royal chicken cooked in yogurt recipe is that it’s delicious and can be made fairly quickly.You can just serve it with naan or make some rice to help soak up the sauce.I have adapted this from Madhur Jaffrey’s Quick & Easy Indian Cooking, which is a great guide for making Indian meals that don’t require a lot of fuss.
+Plus, she wisely sticks to ingredients that are fairly easy to find outside of India.
 Her recipe is for four people, my version is dinner for one person.

 I made a few other minor changes as well.
 The original recipe calls for both dried and fresh coriander.I don’t generally have fresh coriander (and if I did, it would spoil), so I used a bit more dried instead.

-I had sliced almonds, but you can substitute slivered, or blanched if that’s easier.
+She calls for slivered almonds, but all I had was ground almonds, so I used that.
+I am a big believer in using what you have and not buying special ingredients for a single purpose.
+You can substitute slivered, or blanched if that’s easier.
 You might even use whole ones, or throw them in the mini-chopper to chop them up.

 Put the yogurt in a small bowl.
 Add the salt, pepper, cumin, coriander, and cayenne.
-Mix that all up until it’s smooth and set it aside while you prepare the chicken and the rest of the recipe.
+Since Greek yogurt is thick, you may have to add a teaspoon or two of water to thin it a bit.
+Mix that all up until it’s smooth and set it aside while you season the chicken and start on the rest of the recipe.

 Season the chicken with salt and pepper

 Turn the heat on a burner to medium-high.
 Add the oil to a large skillet and heat.
-Once the oil is hot, add the cloves, cinnamon, (cardamon pods if using) and the bay leaf.
+Once the oil is hot, add the cloves, cinnamon, cardamon pods and the bay leaf.
 Stir that together.
 Add the chicken thigh and brown it on both sides for about 2-3 minutes per side.

-Once it’s brown, remove the chicken and place it in a small bowl.
+Once it’s brown, remove the chicken and place it in a separate small bowl or dish.

-Now add the almonds and raisins to the pan and stir them up.
-Keep an eye on it because the almonds will turn brown quickly and the raisins will magically transform back into grapes.
-Once they do, add the chicken back to the pan along with the yogurt mixture.
+Now add the almonds and raisins to the pan and give them a quick stir.
+Keep an eye on the mixture because the almonds will turn brown quickly and the raisins will magically transform back into grapes.
+Once they do, add the chicken back to the pan.

-Stir that to combine everything.
+Stir to combine everything.
 Increase the heat and bring the chicken/yogurt mixture to a simmer (not quite boiling).
-Stir when you add the chicken and yogurt and again after about 10 minutes.
-Cover, turn the the heat down to low and cook for another 10 minutes (twenty minutes total).
+Cover, turn the the heat down to low and cook for about 10 minutes.
+Stir again after another 10 minutes (twenty minutes total).

 Take the cover off, increase the heat slightly, and cook down the sauce until it thickens.
-Remove the whole spices (cloves, cinnamon stick, cardamon pods if you used them, and bay leaf) and discard them before serving.
+Remove the whole spices (cloves, cinnamon stick, cardamon pods, and bay leaf) and discard them before serving.

 Substitutions and Variations for Indian Royal Chicken Cooked in Yogurt